 It is important for all young people in care to get involved in all decisions made about your care.
 This makes sure your voice is heard and means that actions can be taken to improve your life.
 But you can also get involved in decision making on a wider scale, and improve how things are for all young people in care in Oxfordshire.

-As a child or young person in care or leaving care, we recognise that you have a lot of knowledge and skills which would help us improve the care system and we want to hear from you!
+As a child or young person in care or leaving care, you have a lot of knowledge and skills which would help us improve the care system and we want to hear from you!

 Celebrate your success

 We feel it is vital to celebrate the achievements of children and young people in care and leaving care so, every year, we hold a ‘Celebrating Children’s Award Celebration’ where children and young people are awarded a certificate for achievement.